 My Paper Mache Dinosaur Project…

-Besides, I’ve never made a dinosaur before, but I’ve wanted to for a long time.
+I’ve never made a dinosaur sculpture, but I’ve wanted to for a long time.
+This one isn’t actually finished yet, but it was fun creating the pattern.

 But I admit my method for creating the pattern was strange, to say the least.